 You should also consider which industries will create the most new jobs in the future.
 For example, college majors in growing industries like alternative energy, technology and health care will probably increase your chances of landing a meaningful job in those fields when you graduate.

-When choosing a major, be sure to factor in the cost of your education.
+When picking a college major, be sure to factor in the cost of your education.
 If your goal is to become a teacher or social worker, consider the long-term implications of paying back student loans to attend an expensive private university.
-And research student loan forgiveness programs that help people enter public service careers.
+Consider researching student programs that may help cover part of the costs of your education, such as programs for those considering public service careers.

 If you aren't sure what you want to study, consider taking basic intro courses across a range of topics to test various majors—while you chip away at your core curriculum.
 And, if you're interested in the topic, take the next step: find out what's involved in the day-to-day work of different professions.